DeepanshKhurana/cloudSimplifieR/README.md

 Before you use this library, make sure you set Environment Variables using the `setEnvironment` function.
 Please use `?setEnvironment` to check the inputs you'd need.

+## Requests/Feedbacks/Suggestions

+Please submit a pull request for any of these.
+Thank you!